AndyDope/CDAC-Notes/Aptitude CDAC/Aptitude Chapter 7 - Mixture and Alligation.md

-Of course.
-Let's move on to the next chapter, which deals with combining different items or groups.

----

 ### **Quantitative Aptitude | Chapter 7: Mixture and Alligation**

 Welcome to Chapter 7.
 This topic is about mixing two or more ingredients in a certain ratio to create a mixture with a desired quality or price. **Alligation** is a powerful visual shortcut used to solve these problems quickly.
 It helps you find the ratio in which two ingredients must be mixed to get a mixture of a mean value.